 TETRA proves its worth here – using a TETRA group, everyone gets the message within a minute and can then acknowledge and confirm the status of the task.
 An application can automatically track messages, making situations clearer to everyone involved.
 They can also report the tasks as completed.
 TETRA makes it easy to alert everyone needed for a task delivering the same information at the same time – a rapid response to a rapid need.

 Using TETRA has already transformed the working lives of many medical professionals, giving them instant communication with their colleagues.
-Discover why these emergency nurses would not go back to using cell phones.
+Check this blog post to discover 5 great reasons your medical teams should adopt group communications.

 3. Keeping medical staff and patients safe

 Healthcare and medical professionals face many risks as they go about their daily business.
 These can include mentally unstable or violent patients, thieves, drug abusers and others wanting to benefit from crisis situations.
 And what about a fire at night or medical emergency during an intra-hospital transit?
 If there is only one nurse on duty, what are they to do?
 Call for help one-by-one from neighboring units?

 With a TETRA radio, help can be called at the push of an emergency button, alerting security staff who know the buildings and can get there quickly.
 Help can arrive before a situation gets out of hand, improving the safety of both patients and staff.

 Medical professionals often need to communicate with other authorities, such as an emergency response center, ambulance services, health centers, medical helicopter services, and police and social services.
 What happens if they must use more than one device to do that?
 How many devices, chargers and accessories will they need?